Sicily Food Adventure

 Catania area: B&B Hotel Catania (nights 6-7)

 We spend our final two nights at the modern Hotel Catania.
-It’s well placed for our activities, and, when we’re not out exploring, it has a lobby shop for food and drink and a solarium with showers and loungers on the terrace.
+It’s well placed for our activities, and, when we’re not out exploring, it has a lobby shop for food and drink.

 Videos